RubenKremer/NubRub/nubrub_readme.md

 - **Volume** slider.
 - **Save** / **Cancel**.

-> The selection persists in a JSON config file in `%LOCALAPPDATA%/TrackPointSqueak/config.json` (path may be adjusted during implementation).
+> The selection persists in a JSON config file in `%LOCALAPPDATA%/NubRub/config.json`.

 ---